asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

         properties:
           user-id:
             type: integer
-            description: "id of the user"
+            description: id of the user
           user-email:
             type: string
-            description: "email of the user"
+            description: email of the user
 ```

 In the above snippet:

-- The userSignedUp message is defined which describes the payload of the event.
+- The `userSignedUp` message is defined which describes the payload (content) of the message.

-- The `payload` property defines the content of the event using AsyncAPI schemas.
-It means that your event payload should contain a user-id which is an integer and a user-email property which is a string property
+- The `payload` property defines the content of the message using [JSON Schema](https://json-schema.org/).
+It means that your message payload should contain a `user-id` which is an integer and a `user-email` property which is a string property.

 ## Summary

 In this tutorial, you learned how to create an AsyncAPI specification document for Kafka.
-You generated an AsyncAPI document which defines the structure of the Kafka messages in a machine readabe format which makes it easier to maintian event driven architecture.
-Try adding your own buisness logic and playing around with it.
+You generated an AsyncAPI document that defines the structure of the Kafka messages in a machine-readable format which makes it easier to maintain event-driven architecture.
+Try adding your own business logic and playing around with it.

 ## Next Steps